niuiic/flow/packages/doc/docs/guide/concurrency.md

 )
 ```

-`concurrent` control the number of concurrency for all previous steps.
+`concurrent` controls the number of concurrency for all previous steps.